20-22 August 2014

 Development professionals it’s a: lack of a focused central tech/research/clinical corridor

-This Incubator will bring together researchers, clinicians, industry representatives and others to explore the science behind LLLT and discuss the path forward.
-Through invited talks and group discussions the questions that will be explored include:
+This Incubator brought together researchers, clinicians, industry representatives and others to explore the science behind LLLT and discuss the path forward.
+Through invited talks and group discussions the questions that were explored include:

 What is real and what is not?